FujikoTide/terminal-maze-generator/README.md

 Entering `python project.py width height` will produce a maze of the specified width and height, e.g:

+`WIDTH` and `HEIGHT` are restricted to between 3 and 45 units inclusively each.

 `python project.py 10 10` will produce: ![standard 10 x 10 maze](/images/standard1010.png)

 #### Flags: